EMachin3/Librordle/README.md

 # Librordle
 My basic attempt at a Wordle clone.
-Requires pyenchant.
+Requires pyenchant and colorama.